 Tuition InformationConcurrent StudentsThere is no cost for concurrent students taking up to a total of 6 online and "in-person" classes at COA and another CUSD school.
 Concurrent enrollment is not available for grade replacement (students wishing to re-take a course for a better grade) or credit recovery (the student previously failed the class).
 Students taking an online class for a replacement grade or for credit recovery must enroll as Part-Time and pay the $160 fee for each 1/2 credit class.Part-time StudentsArizona students enrolled in a full schedule of classes (6 classes per semester), or those needing to replace the grade for a class previously taken, can enroll in courses with Chandler Online Academy at the cost of $160.00 per half credit class.

 Course Length and AttendanceConcurrent StudentsConcurrent Student courses typically start within the first 2-3 weeks of a semester and end just before final exams begin at CUSD Brick & Mortar schools (early December or early May).
 A student who enrolls to take online classes concurrently before the school year starts will begin the online class(s) in the first week of school, when she/he receives the Welcome Email, and she/he will have assignments due each week throughout the semester (including Fall and Spring Break) until the target end date of the course that will occur in early December (Fall semester) or early May (Spring semester).
 Concurrent students must submit assignments when they are due each day and will need to spend a minimum of 5 hours per week, each week throughout the time they are enrolled in an online class, reading through lesson materials and working on the assignments and assessments due in each online class.This schedule gives students close to a full 18-week semester to complete the online class(s).
 Concurrent students typically need more than 9 weeks to complete each 0.5 credit online class because they are taking additional classes at a Brick & Mortar school.
 Enrollment in online classes with COA is open throughout the year, however each school may have a deadline by which a schedule change can be made each semester.
 Students are required to work with their Guidance Counselor at the Brick & Mortar school to determine if online classes are appropriate in meeting student academic goals, and when the online classes can be incorporated into the student's schedule.Part-Time StudentsPart-time students complete each 0.5 credit class in 9-weeks.
 Students can choose to work at an accelerated pace, with the option to finish a class in as little as 5 weeks.
-Students choosing to work at an accelerated pace are required to earn an 80% overall grade in the course before they will be allowed to take the final and earn credit for the class.
 Part-Time Students are required to log in and work in each class a minimum of 8 hours each week and submit all assignments & assessments when they are due each day throughout the length of the course.
 Students need to work a minimum of 8 hours each week to complete all assignments/assessments by the due date and earn a passing grade.

 Final ExamsAll students taking an online class from Chandler Online Academy are required to take the final exam in person at a designated testing facility under the supervision of a test administrator.
 All final exams are taken at one of our Testing Centers.
 It is the student's responsibility to schedule to take the final exam before the end-date of his/her class.
 Final exams must be completed by the Target End Date for each online class.Steps to schedule a final exam: